 Master's students in 3Cs are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.

-The following courses are required to earn a the MEd.
+The following courses are required to earn an MEd.
 You can learn more about each course on our Course Syllabi page.

 Required Core Courses (12 Semester hours)